-St. Paul’s Nursery School is a preschool program for 2, 3 and 4 year-old children.
+The Cathedral of St. Paul Nursery School is a preschool program for 2, 3 and 4 year-old children.
 Our program is designed to enhance the children’s social and emotional development, as well as their intellectual and physical development.
 We provide an educational, nurturing and spiritual setting to ultimately prepare our students for Kindergarten.
-The program enriches the children with appropriate learning experience so they may flourish emotionally, physically, spiritually and academically.
+The program enriches the children with appropriate learning experiences so they may flourish emotionally, physically, spiritually and academically.
 Our dynamic teachers are highly motivated and experienced.
-The small classes allow our teachers to instruct small group and individual activities that focus’s on skill building.
+The small classes allow our teachers to instruct small group and individual activities that focus on skill building.

 Our goal is to encourage your children to become creative thinkers and independent learners.
-Our facilities include three student centered classrooms, a large gym and outdoor play area for active playtime during the day.
+Our facilities includes four student centered classrooms, indoor gym and outdoor play area for active playtime during the day.
 Parents are welcome to visit our school, speak to our teachers and tour our facilities.
-We encourage parents to join our Parent Teacher Organization (PTO).
 Please contact the office for more information 516-483-5700.

 Our preschool offers the following programs:

 - 2 year old – 3 day.
 Monday/Wednesday/Friday - 9:00 am - 11:30 am